 Solid phase enzyme-linked immunosorbent assay (ELISA) based on the sandwich principle.
 The wells are coated with antigen.
-Specific antibodies of the sample binding to the antigen coated wells are detected by a secondary enzyme conjugated antibody (E-Ab) specific for human IgM.
-After the substrate reaction the intensity of the color developed is proportional to the amount of IgM-specific antibodies detected.
-Results of samples can be determined directly using the standard curve or calibrator.
+Specific antibodies of the sample binding to the antigen coated wells are detected by a secondary enzyme conjugated antibody (E-Ab) specific for human IgG.
+After the substrate reaction the intensity of the developed color is proportional to the amount of detected IgG-specific antibodies.
+Results of samples can be determined directly using the standard curve or calibrator standard.